Access and participation plan

-Access and participation plans set out how higher education providers will each improve equality of opportunity in higher education.
-Access agreements did the same job as access and participation plans, but were approved under the previous regulation system.
-Your can find NTU's previous access agreements on the Office for Student website.
+Previous agreements and Access agreements, which did the same job as access and participation plans, but were approved under the previous regulation system can be found on the Office for Student website.

 How do I know which plan applies to me?